FredaXin/blog_posts/python_list_comprehensions&set_theory.md

 This can be read as "S is the set of all numbers 'x squared' where x is an item in the set of integers between 0 and 20, for which x doubled is less than 21".
 Using this as an example, let's compare this notation with Python list comprehension expression:

 - The curly braces show that the result S is a set; whereas in Python, square braces are used to indicated that the result is a list (For dictionary comprehensions in Python, curly braces are used, but it does not indicate the result is a set).
-- Within the curly braces, and left of the " | ",  x**2 is the output notation, same as list comprehension.
+- Within the curly braces, and left of the vertical bar,  x**2 is the output notation, same as list comprehension.
 - The part on the right of the vertical bar is equivalent to the `for` clause in list comprehension.
 - On the right of the comma is a filter, which is the same as the `if` clause in list comprehension.